Dreamed 1994/6/12 by Chris Wayan

 No time to shower, barely time to eat, not enough time to bike, so I must drive.

 Piano class is jammed.
 Two to a keyboard, as in the dream.
-Must share bench a with talkative old man who:
+I have to share a bench with a talkative old man who:

 The keyboards toward the front of class are much newer, but I'll have to come early.
 Or leave, and use the beat-up pianos in the practice room.
 But I need a regular playing time!
 Maybe I can arrange a 3-day-a week independent study using the practice-room pianos.
 I don't think I can take this.